 Before we cover more details about the garter snake’s venom, it’s important to distinguish between poisonous and venomous animals.
 Essentially, poison is any kind of toxic substance that is absorbed by touching, eating, or breathing in the toxin.
 Venom, on the other hand, must be injected, typically when an animal bites or stings another animal.

 In short, if an animal bites or stings you and you get sick, it’s venomous.
 If you bite, eat, or touch it and you get sick, it’s poisonous!
-Garter snakes are not poisonous, but they are, as we just detailed above, mildly venomous.
+Are Garter snakes poisonous?
+No, but they are, as we just detailed above, mildly venomous.
 They inject their venom via biting.

 Do Garter Snakes Bite?